d-araujo/First_project/Readme.md

 This is my first Api projecct, on it I'll be using an amount of tech skills abve those are: JavaScript, Node.js.
-In Node.js I'll use some packages, more expecifickly: Express, Inquirer and Chalk
+In Node.js I'll use some packages, more expecifickly: Inquirer and Chalk